lafkpages/replit-ext-helper/README.md

 ## API

 A global `replitExtHelper` object is exposed.
-It's an object with the following properties:
+It's an object with the following properties.
+It also extends `EventTarget` so you can listen to events on it.

 ```ts
 export class ReplitExtHelper extends EventTarget {